Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Electron Preacceleration at Strong High- Shocks

 \subsection{Dependence on Model Parameters}

 Previous studies explored the dependence of the Buneman and Weibel instabilities on the mass ratio and the configuration of the background magnetic field \citep[e.g.,][]{bohdan2017, bohdan2019a, bohdan2019b}.
-They found that 2D PIC simulations with an out-of-plane magnetic field can reproduce better the overall picture of the Buneman instability and electron SSA, compared to those with an in-plane magnetic field.
-However, with the 2D in-plane configuration, simulations can follow reasonably well the Weibel instability and stochastic Fermi acceleration.
+They found that 2D PIC simulations with an out-of-plane magnetic field better reproduce the overall picture of the Buneman instability and electron SSA, compared to those with an in-plane magnetic field.
+However, simulations can follow reasonably well the Weibel instability and stochastic Fermi acceleration with the 2D in-plane configuration.
 The initial energization occurs through SSA, although it becomes less significant in simulations with higher $m_i/m_e$.
-Since the Weibel instability is the dominant microinstability and the background field $B_0$ is much weaker than the Weibel-induced magnetic turbulence in the simulations considered here, we expect the overall results would not strongly depend on the mass ratio nor on the initial magnetic field configuration in our study.
+Since the Weibel instability is the dominant microinstability and the background field $B_0$ is much weaker than the Weibel-induced magnetic turbulence in the simulations considered here, we expect the overall results of our study would not strongly depend on the mass ratio nor on the initial magnetic field configuration.

 Yet, in this section, we examine how electron preacceleration depends on simulation parameters, such as $L_y$, $m_i/m_e$, and the geometry of $\mathbf{B_0}$, and also on the shock properties, such as $M_s$ and $T_0$ (see Table \ref{t1}).
 The electron energy spectra measured in the shock downstream in simulations with different parameters are shown in Figures \ref{f6} and \ref{f7}.
 Figure \ref{f6}(a) demonstrates that the acceleration process operates efficiently regardless of $L_y$, as long as the transverse size is sufficiently large to cover the mean separation of Weibel-induced filaments.
 The length scales of the shock transition and ion-Weibel filaments are governed by the ion skip depth, and hence the acceleration does not depends strongly on the mass ratio $m_i/m_e$ (Figure \ref{f6}(b)).
 As expected, the downstream energy spectrum is almost independent of the geometry of $\mathbf{B_0}$ (Figure \ref{f6}(c)).
-Moreover, Figure \ref{f7} demonstrates that electron preacceleration is effective for accretion shocks with broad ranges of shock parameters, which are induced by the gas accretion from voids ($T \sim 10^4$ K, $M_s = 10 - 10^2$) and filaments ($T \sim 10^6$ K, $M_s \lesssim 10$).